EricLamphere/EricLamphere/README.md

 ### Apps <a href='https://github.com/rstudio/shiny'><img src='images/app-store-logo-transparent.svg' align="right" height="139" /></a>

 There are some apps I started thinking about and never finished, and others that received a little more love.
-I don’t have a “Completed” section below, because I’m constantly going back and updating small things here and there.

 #### Actually Functional